10 History Passion Project Ideas for High School Students

 1) History Research Paper About Your Favorite Event

-Gain a better understanding of your family’s past and the historical events your ancestors may have lived through.
-Start by interviewing your relatives and listening to their stories in order to collect as much information as possible.
-Ask questions about your ancestors, places where they’ve lived, collect documents, record oral histories, etc. By using the information given, you can do a deeper dive into your family's past.
+Gain a better understanding of your family’s past and the historical events surrounding your ancestors.
+Start by interviewing your relatives and listening to their stories to collect as much information as possible.
+Ask questions about your ancestors, and places where they’ve lived, collect documents, record oral histories, etc. Using this information, you can conduct a deep dive into your family's past and discover how to situate it within the broader landscape of contemporary events.
 Write your own family’s history or create a podcast!

 Idea by history research mentor Luther